Practising Medicine

 Medicine is the compassionate act of caring while using appropriate knowledge, skills and attitudes.
-At the heart of this is the relationship between doctor and patient. (see resources for doctor & patient on a separate page)
+At the heart of this is the relationship between doctor and patient. (see resources page for doctor & patient)

 The practice of medicine is often described as an art.

-- Medicine is bigger than the individual doctor-patient relationship.
-Doctors need to be aware of the role community and society especially inequality plays in patients’ health and well-being.
+Medicine is bigger than the individual doctor-patient relationship.
+Doctors need to be aware of the role community and society especially inequality play in patients’ health and well-being.

 Books